InsomniaCoder/iot/README.md

 ```

 #### Setup static ip address

+1. boot pi
+2. if you are connected to the monitor, ip address will be shown in the screen
+3. otherwise, use program to scan ip address in the same network
+4. ssh to the ip

+then

 sudo apt-get update
 sudo apt-get install vim
 sudo vim /etc/dhcpcd.conf

  eth0 = wired, wlan0 = wireless